Skip to main content

 The body’s internal systems are regulated by a constant flow of biochemical signals, including hormones and peptides.

-The you take are, in a functional sense, also signaling molecules.
+The cardiovascular medications you take are, in a functional sense, also signaling molecules.
 They are designed with immense precision to modify specific pathways.
 A beta-blocker, for instance, is engineered to occupy specific receptors on heart cells, shielding them from stress signals that would otherwise cause the heart to work too hard.

 An ACE inhibitor communicates with enzymes in your blood vessels, instructing them to relax, which lowers blood pressure.
 You have, through your current treatment, already introduced a set of powerful, targeted instructions into your biological systems to achieve a specific, protective outcome.